klarna-incubator/iterator-erl/README.md

 a single line in-memory but were able to work with it using the same code style and high-order functions as what we would use if we read all the file lines in memory.

+Full list of helper functions see in the `iterator.erl`.
+But the naming is the same as in the OTP `lists` module.

+Functions `iterator_pmap:pmap/2` and `iterator_pmap:pmap/3` provide parallel version of `iterator:map/2`: it takes iterator as input and returns a new iterator where map function is executed for each input element in parallel on a pool of worker processes.
+While elements of input are processed in parallel, the ordering of elements is preserved.

 ## Setup

 Add it to your `rebar.config`